pyjhzwh/MultiGraphTemporalMotifMining/README.md

 * -g: path to input graph (required)
 * -q: path to motif graph (required)
 * -delta: 1M(minute), 1H (hour), 1D (day), 1W(week), ... or just the number like 86400, the default unit is seconds
-* -algo: 0, 1, 2; 0 means running the backtracking exact count baseline [BT](https://ieeexplore.ieee.org/abstract/document/8622100); 1 means running the sampling-based algorithm; 2 means running the BT + derivecnts algorithm
+* -algo: 0, 1; 0 means running the backtracking exact count baseline [BT](https://ieeexplore.ieee.org/abstract/document/8622100); 1 means running the sampling-based algorithm;
 * -thread: thread number, default value is 1
 * -max_trial: the number of samples to take in STEMMING 3-path-sampling algorithm, only takes effect for algo=1; default value is "1e3".
 Note if you use scientific notation, make sure surround the number by "".